 Access to the meeting room.
 Work with the ALSC staff to obtain key.
 A complete set of recordings under consideration.
 Work with the committee.
-The Chair asks committee members to bring recordings that they are introducing into discussion.
-Secretary and tellers (two).
+The Chair

-• Provide
+Provide

 Information packet for committee and guests with agendas, discussion list, discussion guidelines, etc. An established agenda (distributed to committee prior to Midwinter).
 Name labels for discussion table.
 Office supplies/equipment (laptop computer, calculator, thesaurus, etc).
 Tally sheets and selection ballots for voting (page 39).